 A few weeks ago, I sent a survey asking for help with something I’m building.
 Your responses blew me away.
 Hundreds of you took time to reply—many of you with incredibly thoughtful answers—and I’m so glad you did.

 I carefully reviewed everything you shared with me.
 Weighed every detail.
-Thought hard about what would really help you build an honest, profitable, and Authentik brand and business.
+Thought hard about what would help you build an honest, profitable, and Authentik brand and business.